Popoo2020/Sentinel-AI-AutoTriage/README.md

 **Enterprise‑grade SOC automation framework for Microsoft Sentinel**

 ## 🌐 Overview
 Sentinel‑AI‑AutoTriage connects to Microsoft Sentinel, ingests Tier‑1 incidents and uses a large‑language model (LLM) to analyse and enrich the context of each incident.
 When appropriate, it automatically closes incidents and adds detailed comments and classifications.
-Automation rules in Microsoft Sentinel can triage incidents by changing status, assigning an owner, tagging, escalating and closing incidents【935991109219243†L219-L241】; this project extends those capabilities with AI‑driven reasoning.
+Automation rules in Microsoft Sentinel can triage incidents by changing status, assigning an owner, tagging, escalating and closing incidents; this project extends those capabilities with AI‑driven reasoning.

 ## 📦 Features

 * **Secure Authentication:** Uses `azure-identity` to obtain tokens via `DefaultAzureCredential`, which automatically chooses the right authentication mechanism for the environment【987667603810256†L350-L364】.
 Service principal credentials (`AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`) are read from environment variables【987667603810256†L428-L433】.
 * **Incident Ingestion:** Leverages `azure-mgmt-securityinsight` to list and fetch active incidents from Microsoft Sentinel.
-The library exposes `IncidentsOperations` and `AutomationRulesOperations` endpoints for managing incidents【293495716091909†L337-L431】.
+The library exposes `IncidentsOperations` and `AutomationRulesOperations` endpoints for managing incidents.
 * **LLM‑based Analysis:** Sends incident summaries to an LLM (OpenAI API or local model via LangChain).
 The model returns suggested severity, recommended actions and resolution status.
 * **Auto‑Close Workflow:** If the LLM categorises an incident as benign or resolved, the framework updates the incident’s status to “Closed” and adds a comment explaining why.
 This minimises analyst fatigue and ensures repeatable triage.
 * **Logging & Observability:** Comprehensive logging using the Python `logging` module.
 Every API call, decision and error is recorded, enabling full auditability.